 The hotel is also open during the summer from the end of June through to the middle of September which is a lovely time to experience the Dolomites in the summer months.

-Call us on 020 3993 4743 to start planning your holiday to Biohotel Hermitage
+To start planning your holiday to Biohotel Hermitage

 An authentic Tyrolean hotel in Madonna di Campiglio, the Biohotel Hermitage looks over the majestic Dolomites, priding itself on its gourmet cuisine and excellent service.
 Family-run and bio-architecturally designed it offers a friendly, welcoming stay.